dortania/OpenCore-Post-Install/usb/manual/manual.md

 Now I personally know which USB controllers match up with which physical ports, problem is it's not always as obvious which ports match with which controllers.
 So lets try to figure out which is what.

-**Note**: The AppleUSBLegacyRoot entry is an entry that lists all actively USB controllers and ports, these are not USB controllers themselves so you can outright ignore them.
+**Note**: The AppleUSBLegacyRoot entry is an entry that lists all active USB controllers and ports, these are not USB controllers themselves so you can outright ignore them.

 **Note 2**: Keep in mind every motherboard model will have a unique set of port combos, controller types and names.
 So while our example uses PXSX, yours might have have the XHC0 or PTCP name.
 And quite common on older motherboards is that you may only have 1 controller, this is alright so don't stress about having the exact same setup as the example.